 loneoceans labs | 80mm Full Bridge + V1.1 (temporary placeholder page)

-80mm Full Bridge Plus v1.1 (final run of boards in stock)
+80mm Full Bridge Plus v1.1 (currently out of stock)

 The 80mm Full Bridge + is a fully integrated, compact full-bridge system for DRSSTCs and other inverters for Power Electronics projects